abel-tefera/NewsScraper/Readme.md

 # NewsScraper
 ![Screenshot](public/Scraper.PNG)
-## The program feteches the latest amharic news from ethiopianreporter.com and bbc amharic
+## The app fetches the latest amharic news from ethiopianreporter.com and bbc amharic

 - The files found in /app are the main front-end components, which were made using custom PHP MVC framework.
 These components fetch news data from the database